7mind/blog/lightweight-reflection.md

 [Type tags](https://docs.scala-lang.org/overviews/reflection/typetags-manifests.html) are one of the most attractive features of Scala.

 They allow you to overcome type erasure.
-They allow you to check equality subtyping and equality.
+They allow you to check subtyping and equality.
 Here is an example:

 ```scala
 import scala.reflect.runtime.universe._